klepas/bruins-site/about.md

 I work primarily on German philosophy of the late 19th and early 20th centuries, with emphasis on the phenomenology of Husserl and Heidegger; and in the philosophy of technology and sustainability.
 But I also have a background in analytical philosophy and in Descartes, Kant, Hegel, Marx and Critical Theory, and Gadamer and hermeneutics.

-A crucial part of my work is the building of interdisciplinary links to other areas of the ANU relevant to sustainability, in particular, the Fenner School of Environment and Society.
+A crucial part of my work is the building of interdisciplinary links to other areas of inquiry relevant to sustainability.
 I see these as enabling a new kind of engagement for philosophers, beyond the usual round of conferencing, paper-giving, publishing and intra-disciplinary teaching.
+I am actively engaged in local politics, specifically, on issues of urban consolidation, gentrification and public transport.

 ## Publications